statisticsnorway/dapla-dev/content/en/docs/data-conversion/development-environment/_index.md

 Then use `make update-all` to pull down all registered rawdata-converter-apps (listed in the `repos.txt` file).

-Later, use `make status-all` if you want to check for remote updates to any of the associated rawdata-converter repositories.
+Later use `make status-all` if you want to check for remote updates to any of the associated rawdata-converter repositories.

 Open the rawdata-converter-project `pom.xml` in your favorite IDE.